 Of course, depending on the LMS you choose, you could even have access to gamification, microlearning and other features that make training so much more engaging.
 If all this feature-talk is exciting you, then you probably need more than what free eLearning software can offer you.

 An open-source or free LMS is sometimes the best option for companies with their own instructional design and development team, and plenty of time to spare.

 However, if you have many employees, remote or dispersed teams, or extensive training needs, then a paid platform is the obvious choice.
 Its security, scalability, easy user interface, and advanced features will give you all the tools you need to deliver high-quality staff training at scale.

-Remember that if you’re still on the fence, you can start by trying out an LMS’s free plan.
+Remember that if you’re still on the fence, you can start by trying out a free LMS plan.

 Originally published on: 26 Feb 2020 | Tags: LMS for SMBs